10 Ways to Help Your Teens Spend Money Wisely

 Key concept: People spend less and tend to make wiser buying decisions when they use cash.

-Help your children learn the old (but good) idea of only going shopping when they need specific items.
-If they have free time, it will be much more beneficial for them to hang out with their friends outdoors, especially if they can do some type of sport or physical activity.
+Help your children learn that they don’t need to spend any money to have fun.
+Nature is free, so it will be much more beneficial for them to hang out with their friends outdoors, especially if they can do some type of sport or physical activity.
+Suggest that they go camping over a weekend instead of going to the cinema or a restaurant.
+They might come back with sore knees after hiking all day, but they’ll have found a new appreciation of the great outdoors, and they’ll probably have had much more fun than they thought they would have!
 The more they go shopping and see items they desire, the more they will want them, whether they need them or not.
 Because of the way the human brain is wired, the excitement over desiring something is actually a more powerful feeling than the emotion of acquiring the object of desire.
 This is what helped us catch our food in ancient times, the motivation had to be powerful.

 3. Help Them Set Goals And Save For The Items They Really Want